Conservation groups

 Kempshott

-Formed in 2006, our efforts are directed at enriching the wildlife value of three sites in the east of Kempshott - close to the Down Grange sports and leisure complex:
+This groups efforts are directed at enriching the wildlife value of three sites in the east of Kempshott, close to the Down Grange sports and leisure complex.

 Down Grange Meadow adjacent to St Marks Church

-The meadow is our largest site and has great potential for improving biodiversity.
+This meadow is the largest site with potential for improving biodiversity.
 The site is 6½ hectares in total, of which 5¼ hectares is grassland.
 The rest is a mix of mature woodland, plantations of various ages and hedgerows.

 Old Orchard, Kendal Gardens

-A hidden gem, known only to established residents and dog walkers.
-The site is located off Kendal Gardens and represents a remnant of the chicken farms, small holdings and orchards that evolved from 1900 onwards until Kempshott was subject to major development in the 70s.
+A hidden gem, the site is located off Kendal Gardens and represents a remnant of the chicken farms, small holdings and orchards that evolved from 1900 onwards until Kempshott was subject to major development in the 70s.
 This compact site of just over 1½ hectares has many different habitats.

 Old Hedgerow which runs between Down Grange and Coniston Road